SJC to hear complaint against Justice Siddiqui on July 7

 According to the reference, Justice Siddiqui, by using his political nexus, influenced the CDA to repair/renovate the official house, which cost the authority more than Rs120 million, despite the fact that it was on the pool of Public Works Department (PWD) and the wear and tear of the house was also that department’s responsibility.

-Conceding to the pressure from Justice Siddiqui, the PWD had told the CDA that they had no objection on the repair of the house by the authority, it said.
+Conceding to the pressure from Justice Siddiqui, the Public Works Department had told the CDA that they had no objection on the repair of the house by the authority, it said.

 ISLAMABAD: The Supreme Judicial Council (SJC) has fixed hearing of a complaint against Justice Shaukat Aziz Saddiqi, Judge Islamabad High Court before the Supreme Judicial Council on Saturday, 7th of July at 11.am in the Conference Room Supreme Court Building, Islamabad, says a notice issued on Friday.